Ivan-Ayub97/MetroMuse-PyAudioEditor/README.md

 > ⚠️ _Disclaimer:_ MetroMuse is currently in beta.
 Some features may be incomplete, unstable, or under development.

 A **modern, cross-platform audio editor** with multitrack capabilities, enhanced waveform visualization, and an intuitive, sleek interface.
 ---

+Contributions
+We welcome your contributions!

+Fork the repo.
+Create a branch for your feature or fix.
+Submit a Pull Request with a clear description of your changes.
+For bug reports, suggestions or questions, reach out at negroayub97@gmail.com.

+---